Arcadia in Oklahoma County, Oklahoma — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Exploration • Fraternal or Sororal Organizations.
 In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical year for this entry is 1832.

 Location.
 35° 39.924′ N, 97° 19.116′ W. Marker is in Arcadia, Oklahoma, in Oklahoma County.
-Marker is at the intersection of State Highway 66 and Anderson Road, on the right when traveling east on State Highway 66.
+It is at the intersection of State Highway 66 and Anderson Road, on the right when traveling east on State Highway 66.
 Marker is at a roadside pulloff.
 Touch for map.
 Marker is in this post office area: Arcadia OK 73007, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Washington Irving's Camp (here, next to this marker); Tuton's Drugstore (approx. 0.4 miles away); Everybody Had One (approx. half a mile away); Route 66 (approx. half a mile away); Beverly and Karl White (approx. half a mile away); Frank and Katie Vrana (approx. half a mile away); Luke and Anna Robison (approx. half a mile away); Arcadia Round Barn, Arcadia, Oklahoma (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Washington Irving's Camp (here, next to this marker); Tuton's Drugstore (approx. 0.4 miles away); Everybody Had One (approx. half a mile away); Route 66 (approx. half a mile away); Beverly and Karl White (approx. half a mile away); Frank and Katie Vrana (approx. half a mile away); Luke and Anna Robison (approx. half a mile away); Arcadia Round Barn, Arcadia, Oklahoma (approx. half a mile away).
 Touch for a list and map of all markers in Arcadia.